Nwgmp/Nwgmp.github.io/_pages/about.md

 Research Experience
 ------
-**NI-MPM: A GPU accelerated data-driven material point method for physics-based numerical simulation in computer graphics**
+**NI-MPM: A GPU accelerated data-driven material point method for physics-based numerical simulation in computer graphics** <br>
-Jul 2024 – Current
-*Research Assistant Advisor: Prof. Qizhi He*
+Jul 2024 – Current, *Research Assistant Advisor: Prof. Qizhi He*

-• Integrated Eulerian-Lagrangian hybrid features from MPM into neural integrated meshfree (NIM) method, embedding physical information to enhance the training process and achieve realistic simulations of ﬂuids and granular materials (e.g., sand).
+• Integrated Eulerian-Lagrangian hybrid features from MPM into neural integrated meshfree (NIM) method, embedding physical information to enhance the training process and achieve realistic simulations of ﬂuids and granular materials (e.g., sand). <br>
-• Implemented NI-MPM on JAX deep learning framework for high-performance parallel computing and diﬀerentiable programming, enhancing the speed and scalability of real-time graphical simulations.
+• Implemented NI-MPM on JAX deep learning framework for high-performance parallel computing and diﬀerentiable programming, enhancing the speed and scalability of real-time graphical simulations. <br>
 • Designed custom neural network approximations (NeuroPU) to enable seamless dataset assimilation at any time step, guiding the simulation-based training process and enabling time-series forecasting.

-**JAX-NIM: A GPU accelerated diﬀerentiable meshfree (and fnite element) solver for computational mechanics (PDEs), operator learning, inverse design**
+**JAX-NIM: A GPU accelerated diﬀerentiable meshfree (and fnite element) solver for computational mechanics (PDEs), operator learning, inverse design** <br>
-Sep 2023 – May 2024
-*Research Assistant Advisor: Prof. Qizhi He*
+Sep 2023 – May 2024, *Research Assistant Advisor: Prof. Qizhi He*

-• Proposed neuro-symbolic hybrid approximation (NeuroPU) that integrates numerical discretization (e.g., FEM, spectral method) with DNNs (e.g., CNN), reducing system parameter space complexity by 70%, and enabling 12x faster training (Adam, L-BFGS).
+• Proposed neuro-symbolic hybrid approximation (NeuroPU) that integrates numerical discretization (e.g., FEM, spectral method) with DNNs (e.g., CNN), reducing system parameter space complexity by 70%, and enabling 12x faster training (Adam, L-BFGS). <br>
-• Developed a novel hybrid NIM framework on Google’s JAX deep learning framework as a diﬀerentiable programming-based AI methodology, to approximate solutions of Partial Diﬀerential Equations (PDEs) for elastic, hyper-elastic, and elastoplastic materials, outperforming Physics-Informed Neural Networks (PINN).
+• Developed a novel hybrid NIM framework on Google’s JAX deep learning framework as a diﬀerentiable programming-based AI methodology, to approximate solutions of Partial Diﬀerential Equations (PDEs) for elastic, hyper-elastic, and elastoplastic materials, outperforming Physics-Informed Neural Networks (PINN). <br>
 • Integrated fundamental physical laws into NIM, and applied it to efcient operator learning, enabling 5x faster real-time prediction for black-box complex systems after ofine training, and allowing representation of invisible features including fractures and damage in geophysical systems.

-**Object detection and semantic 3D reconstruction via computer vision**
-Sep 2023 – Dec 2023
-*Project Participant Advisor: Prof. Volkan Isler*
+**Object detection and semantic 3D reconstruction via computer vision** <br> Sep 2023 – Dec 2023, *Project Participant Advisor: Prof. Volkan Isler*

-• Optimized YOLOv8 for enhanced face mask detection by integrating an advanced attention mechanism, achieving higher accuracy and detection precision.
+• Optimized YOLOv8 for enhanced face mask detection by integrating an advanced attention mechanism, achieving higher accuracy and detection precision. <br>
-• Implemented algorithms from foundational principles, including Structure from Motion (SfM) for 3D reconstruction and Mask-RCNN for image segmentation, enhancing technical expertise in computer vision.
+• Implemented algorithms from foundational principles, including Structure from Motion (SfM) for 3D reconstruction and Mask-RCNN for image segmentation, enhancing technical expertise in computer vision. <br>
 • Conducted extensive exploration and practical application of various image segmentation methods and 3D reconstruction techniques.

-**Subsurface ﬂuid dynamics modeling by physics-informed machine learning**
-Sep 2022 – Dec 2022
-*Research Assistant Advisor: Prof. Qizhi He*
+**Subsurface ﬂuid dynamics modeling by physics-informed machine learning** <br> Sep 2022 – Dec 2022, *Research Assistant Advisor: Prof. Qizhi He*

-• Introduced the Physics-Informed Neural Network (PINN) method to investigate the mass transfer of CO2 injected into subsurface porous formations, demonstrating a promising alternative to Finite Element Method simulations.
+• Introduced the Physics-Informed Neural Network (PINN) method to investigate the mass transfer of CO2 injected into subsurface porous formations, demonstrating a promising alternative to Finite Element Method simulations. <br>
-• Incorporated Fourier feature mapping into the neural networks to handle the notorious spectral bias, increasing the accuracy of unstable density-driven ﬂow modeling by 30% when compared to the reference solution.
+• Incorporated Fourier feature mapping into the neural networks to handle the notorious spectral bias, increasing the accuracy of unstable density-driven ﬂow modeling by 30% when compared to the reference solution. <br>
-• Introduced temporal domain decomposition and transfer learning to enhance the stability for long-term prediction of ﬂow dynamics, allowing the PINN solution to capture short-interval dynamics sequentially.
+• Introduced temporal domain decomposition and transfer learning to enhance the stability for long-term prediction of ﬂow dynamics, allowing the PINN solution to capture short-interval dynamics sequentially. <br>

-**High-performance numerical simulation method and its accuracy analysis**
+**High-performance numerical simulation method and its accuracy analysis** <br>
-Sep 2019 – Jun 2022
-*Research Assistant Advisor: Prof. Dongdong Wang*
+Sep 2019 – Jun 2022, *Research Assistant Advisor: Prof. Dongdong Wang*

-• Implemented the performance comparison of Finite Element Analysis (FEA) and Meshfree Method regarding dynamical and nonlinear problems.
+• Implemented the performance comparison of Finite Element Analysis (FEA) and Meshfree Method regarding dynamical and nonlinear problems. <br>
-• Developed a unifed Reproducing Kernel Gradient Smoothing Galerkin (RKGS) meshfree approach for the analysis of strain gradient elasticity problems with higher order basis functions, leading to (p + 1)th order stable convergence accuracy for L2 norm and pth order convergence for H1 norm.
+• Developed a unifed Reproducing Kernel Gradient Smoothing Galerkin (RKGS) meshfree approach for the analysis of strain gradient elasticity problems with higher order basis functions, leading to (p + 1)th order stable convergence accuracy for L2 norm and pth order convergence for H1 norm. <br>
-• Utilizing linear programming approach coupled with Newton’s iteration method to obtain optimal quadrature points and weights for numerical integration, based on third and fourth-order integration constraints within the Galerkin meshfree formulation.
+• Utilizing linear programming approach coupled with Newton’s iteration method to obtain optimal quadrature points and weights for numerical integration, based on third and fourth-order integration constraints within the Galerkin meshfree formulation. <br>
 • Established the explicit accuracy estimates for Galerkin meshfree formulation to Kirchhoﬀ plate (fourth order problem) and conducted numerical simulations to validate the proposed theory.

 Awards & Activities
 ------